About the Journal

 - Editorial Board approval: the EB meets at least three times per year.
 Some of these meetings may be virtual.

 Publishing papers.
 In general, papers will be published according to the date they are accepted.
 No author will have two papers published in the same issue, even if both belong to different sections.

 Proofreading.
 Proofread versions will be sent to the corresponding author only and they will need to send it back seven days after receipt.
-Any delay on returning proofread versions will imply the work will be published without author’s corrections.
+Any delay on returning proofread versions will imply the work will be published without the author’s corrections.
 We do not accept any amendments which may convey changes in meaning (additions, modifying or eliminating passages, tables, boxes, graphics, pictures or footnotes…).
 The editor will be responsible for a final proofreading.

 The evaluation process is the same as the one described for paper submissions, except that only one review is necessary.

-The piece will be reviewed by one of the members of the editorial board (henceforth, EB) or an expert on the field designated by the EB, who will decide whether or not the text will be published.
+The piece will be reviewed by one of the members of the editorial board (henceforth, EB) or an expert on the field designated by the EB, who will decide whether the text will be published.

-The Revista Galega de Economía is published twice a year –one issue in June and another in December– although sometimes extraordinary monographic issues may be published along the year.
+The Revista Galega de Economía is published twice a year –one issue in June and another in December– although sometimes extraordinary monographic issues may be published throughout the year.

 Open Access Policy